LayerZero-Labs/layerzero-solana-frontend-examples/solana-oft-sdk-next/README.md

 - Using `@metaplex-foundation/umi` versions `1.0.0` or higher will not work will cause type errors.
 - Using `@solana/web3.js@2.0.0` or higher will result in an error due to the difference in the connection type between v1 and v2.
 - However, through `@solana/wallet-adapter-react` there can be an import of `@solana/web3.js@^2.0.0`
-- To address this, we must override the package version in `package.json`
+- To address this, we must override the package version in `package.json`.
+The field name varies depending on the package manager you're using:

+  npm:

   ```
   "overrides": {